Lab Report │

 The practical reality:

-• By game 3, cumulative debt creates performance cliff
+• By game 3, cumulative debt creates a performance cliff.

-The championship approach: Refuel within 30 minutes post-game, every game, no exceptions.
+The approach that wins: refuel within 30 minutes post-game, every game, no exceptions.

 Between-Game Refueling Targets